consp1racy/android-support-preference/README.md

 Backporting dat material look *and* functionality.

-Available from API 9. *Connecting preference-v7 to appcompat-v7.*
+Available from API 14\*. *Connecting preference-v7 to appcompat-v7.*

+### Support library version 27.1.0 is NOT supported yet!

 ## Table of contents
 - [How to get the library?](#how-to-get)